ThreeSixtyGiving/standard/documentation/index.md

 # About this site
-This documentation site provides information to support anyone who wants to publish open grants data using the 360Giving Data Standard.
+This site provides information to support anyone who wants to publish open grants data using the 360Giving Data Standard.

 The guidance is divided into three parts.